dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 haven't spent enough time thinking about how to convey your product or its value proposition to your customers.

-It's important to project a consistent message across your organization.
+It's important to project a consistent message from and across your organization.
 This is a rule that's made to be broken ... occasionally.
 But it's getting harder to maintain consistency when there's so much consumer engagement across social media.
 How do